 4. HIV Positive People Can’t Have Healthy Babies

 When a woman with HIV takes her medications as instructed by her primary physician throughout the entire pregnancy and continues medicine for her baby for 4 to 6 weeks after birth, the likelihood of transmitting HIV to the baby can be as low as 1% or less.

 HIV attacks the immune system and can lead to the onset of infections because of a weakened immune response.
 While HIV is the infection that causes AIDS, it doesn’t mean that every positive result from HIV testing will lead to AIDS.

 There are medical treatments that can offer an HIV-positive individual a rewarding, full life, but the virus is not something to take lightly.
 Without treatment, HIV can lead to severe health complications, making HIV testing so crucial to fighting the spread of the virus.

-7. PrEP HiV Pill is the Same As Safe Sex
+7. The PrEP Pill is the Same As Safe Sex

 PrEP is designed to be used in combination with safe sex practices, like using a condom.
 Although the PrEP HiV pill has shown high effectiveness, listening to your primary doctor’s advice to continuing regular HIV testing and having safe sex.